How to wash your heated socks

 Don’t dry your socks on a heater and don’t put them in the dryer.

 Don’t always have much time?
+We completely understand.
 We understand that perfectly well.
 The occasional machine wash for your socks is no problem.
-But want to keep your socks nice and clean?
+But do you want to keep your socks nice and clean?
 Know that a regular quick hand wash works better than an occasional round in the washing machine.

-Did you know that it is also possible to buy a pair of heated socks without batteries at our store?
+Did you know that you can also buy a pair of heated socks without batteries in our store?
 These are more economical to buy and so you can change your socks regularly.